BYT3W1Z4RD/qTox-RAT/README.md

 !whoami - shows the username of the current user !message hi - shows a message box with the text 'hi' !privs - shows the privilege level of the program
-!uac - elevate uac to gain admin privileges
-!cd C:\ - change the working directory of the program !dir - shows all items in the current directory !download *file* - downloads the attached file from the computer
+!uac - elevate uac to gain admin privileges using silent disk cleanup exploit !cd C:\ - change the working directory of the program !dir - shows all items in the current directory !download *file* - downloads the attached file from the computer